 Elements of API platform form an eco-system.

 API category and how to choose a framework to build your APIs.

-What is service mesh and why we need it?
+What is a service mesh and why do we need it?

 We cannot rely on network security for microservices given the dynamic environment and encrypted data.
 Firewall is killed by Cloud